ChuyuHsu/chuyuhsu.github.io/_posts/2015-07-01-sample-post.md

 <div markdown="0"><a href="#" class="btn btn-danger">Danger Button</a></div>
 <div markdown="0"><a href="#" class="btn btn-info">Info Button</a></div>

 # Notices

 **Watch out!** You can also add notices by appending `{: .notice}` to a paragraph.
 {: .notice}

+# Footnotes

+Clicking this number[^fn-sample_footnote] will lead you to a footnote.

+[^fn-sample_footnote]: Handy!
+Now click the return link to go back.